ghoobs/NetNote/docs/userguide/README.md

 ## Managing embedded images
 It's possible to view the list of embedded files, rename and delete them.
+You can alter embedded files by right clicking on them in the list.
 ![alt text](image-3.png)

 Renaming a file will rename all of its references in the current note.